merill/graphxray/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

+### `npm run build:firefox`

+Builds the app specifically for Firefox, using the Firefox manifest (Manifest V2) instead of the Chrome/Edge manifest (Manifest V3).

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.